 234 (City of Durham) Squadron ATC is part of the UK’s Air Training Corps and is based in Durham City in the North East of England.
 The Air Training Corps along with the Combined Cadet Force (RAF) form the RAF Air Cadets, a national youth organisation support by the Royal Air Force.

 Membership into the Air Training Corps is open to all young people in School Year 8 and above.
 You can remain as a Staff Cadet until you are 20 years old and many cadets do!
-With almost 41,000 members and over 1,000 Squadrons, the Air Training Corps is one of the country’s premier youth organisations and the world’s largest youth air training organisation. the cadets are supported by a volunteer staff of nearly 10,000 uniformed and non-uniformed members, as well as 5,000 Civilian Committee Members.
+With almost 32,000 members and over 1,000 Squadrons, the Air Training Corps is one of the country’s premier youth organisations and the world’s largest youth air training organisation. the cadets are supported by a volunteer staff of over 10,000 uniformed and non-uniformed members, as well as 5,000 Civilian Committee Members.

 RAF Air Cadets develop a sense of community and citizenship valued by employers, both military and civil.
 RAF Air Cadets also get the opportunity to fly in RAF and commercial aircraft – with many progressing to achieve Flying Scholarships and their Private Pilot’s License (PPL).